 5. Give your ears time to recover

 Action on Hearing Loss suggests your ears need at least 16 hours of rest to recover after spending around two hours in 100dB sound, for example in a club.
-The charity says it’s never too early to start looking after your hearing and offers an online hearing check.
+The charity says it’s never too early to start looking after your hearing.